kAIto47802/notist/docs/quickstart.rst

 .. code-block:: python

-   import notifystate
+   import notist
    from transformers import Trainer

    # Create a Trainer instance
    trainer = Trainer(model=...)

    # Register the `train` method of the `trainer` instance
+   # This will not affect other instances of Trainer
-   notifystate.register(trainer, "train", send_to="slack")
+   notist.register(trainer, "train", send_to="slack")

    # Now any time you call `trainer.train()`, it will be monitored
    trainer.train()